amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 For all of the following examples, we'll be using the simple blog with posts and comments example.
 This is an easy relationship to use without having to explain any domain concepts.

-There is example project at [github.com/amiel/ember-data-relationships-examples](https://github.com/amiel/ember-data-relationships-examples/tree/part-1), if you'd like to follow along with working examples.
+The code for these examples can be found at [github.com/amiel/ember-data-relationships-examples](https://github.com/amiel/ember-data-relationships-examples/tree/part-1).
 Many examples are trimmed for brevity and the full source can be easily found by clicking on the filename.

 Examples of `JSONAPI` data are hard-coded in [the adapters](https://github.com/amiel/ember-data-relationships-examples/tree/part-1/app/adapters).